PriscilaMonteiro/web-sprint-challenge-advanced-web-applications/README.md

 > _Build a login form to authenticate your users along with all the components and utilities needed to support authentication._

 - [✅ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
 On a successful login, redirect user to the `View.js` component.
+  **\_\_\_**Notes to myself********\_\_********
-  (got an undefined token because I did res.token.payload instead of res.token.data and unfortunately I figure it out at 6:40 pm and I fell like I ruined my project because that.
+  -(got an undefined token because I did res.token.payload instead of res.token.data and unfortunately I figure it out at 6:40 pm and I fell like I ruined my project because that.
 At least I learned a lesson.)
+Just pay more attention to details Priscila!
+  -be extra careful about baseURL, somehow it was getting 3000 instead of 5000.
+It took me a while to get that.
+Big mess.
+I need to understand this better.
+  -I need to dive in react hooks, study more and be more confident.

+  - I should practice other examples of CRUD to get at a point that I could do it without even thinking.
+Understand what back end wants!
+    I should spend more time at Postman to get more practice.

+  ***

 - [✅ ] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
 Codegrade autotests will fail without them.**
 - [✅ ] **Make sure that the submit button to your login form includes the id="submit" attribute.
 Codegrade autotests will fail without them.**
 - [✅ ] In `Login.js`, add a p tag that will display an error if one occurs.
 Add in all state functionality needed to support error display.